Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Verification

-computes the distance to a single polytope halfspace. \end{proposition} \begin{proof} In general, a set $\S{} \subset \Rn{}$ is contained in a polytope if it is contained in all polytope halfspaces, which is equivalent to checking whether
+computes the distance to a single polytope halfspace. \end{proposition} \begin{proof} In general, a set $\S{} \subset \R{n}$ is contained in a polytope if it is contained in all polytope halfspaces.
+The linear program above evaluates the support function (see \cite[Def.~1]{LeGuernic2010}) of $\S{}$ along the normal vector of each halfspace, which has to be smaller or equal to the corresponding offset to prove containment \cite[Corollary~13.1.1]{Rockafellar1972}. \end{proof} For a zonotopic in-body $\Z{} = \zono{c,G} \subset \R{n}$, there is a closed-form solution (\cite[Corollary~13.1.1]{Rockafellar1972} with \cite[Prop.~1]{LeGuernic2010}): { } Next, we consider intersection checks: \begin{proposition}[Intersection check] A polytope $\P{} = \poly{C,d} \subset \R{n}$ and a constrained zonotope $\CZ{} = \conZono{c,G,A,b} \subset \R{n}$ intersect if $\distance{} \leq 0$ computed by the linear program